- Swim Lessons

 Below are guidelines for swim meets.
 Please support the Gold Medal Swim School's goal for all swim meets: Fall in love with racing…."Racing is fun!"

 Swimmers 7 years old and younger swim 25 yards (1 lap).
 7 and under start off the side, not the blocks.
-Swimmers who are 8 years old can choose to swim 25 yards or 50 yards for their races.
 Swimmers 9 years old and older swim 50 yards (2 laps) and have the option of starting off the blocks.
-All swimmers are invited to swim all four strokes (Butterfly, Backstroke, Breaststroke, and Freestyle) but picking even one is great!
+All swimmers are signed up to swim all four strokes (Butterfly, Backstroke, Breaststroke, and Freestyle) but participating in even one is great!